Creating a Session for Snowpark Python

 Note

 This example shows you one way to create a session but there are several other ways that you can connect, including: the default authenticator, single sign-on (SSO), multi-factor authentication (MFA), key pair authentication, using a proxy server, and OAuth.
-For more information, see Using the Python Connector.
+For more information, see Connecting to Snowflake with the Python Connector.

 Closing a Session